What Is Botanical Illustration? Learn About the History of This Scientific Art Form

 Prior to the invention of photography, botanical illustration was the only way of visually recording the world’s many species of plant life.
-Today, science books are full of highly detailed photographs—often taken with a macro lens or even a microscope—allowing us to discover the fascinating forms of flora and fauna.
+Today, science books are full of highly detailed photographs—typically taken with a macro lens or even a microscope—allowing us to discover the fascinating forms of flora and fauna.
 However, before these advances in technology, it was artists and illustrators who were depended on to share the beauty of botany with the world.
+Botanical illustration can often depict various parts of a plant in a way photos cannot.
 The job requires great artistic skill, attention to fine detail, and technical horticultural knowledge.

 What is botanical illustration?

 Botanical illustration is the art of depicting the form, color, and details of plant life.
 The practice can be traced back to sometime between 50 and 70 CE when an illustrated book titled De Materia Medica was created by Greek botanist Pedanius Dioscorides to help readers identify plant species for medicinal purposes.
-The eighteenth century saw many advances in the printing processes, allowing colors and details of drawings to appear even more accurate on paper.
+The eighteenth century saw many advances in the printing processes, allowing colors and details of drawings to appear even more accurately on paper.
+Artists often used watercolor, gouache, or other paints to achieve the desired vibrancy.
 As interest in botanical publications increased, the role of botanical illustrator came to be considered a respected profession.

 Botanical Illustration